hove-io/navitia/documentation/slate/source/includes/errors.md

 }
 ```

-The are two possible 40x http codes :
+The are two possible 40x http codes:

 -   Code 404: unable to find an object